Graduate Diploma of Coaching and Counselling

 |Campus||Offered at Burwood (Melbourne)|

-Two years (2 units per Trimester 1 and 2) or part-time equivalent
+Two years part-time (2 units per Trimester 1 and 2)

 |Next available intake|

 |Indicative annual fee 2015||$19,690* - Full-fee paying place|

 |Level||Postgraduate (Graduate Certificate and Graduate Diploma)|